 Ahead of the birth, the laws of succession were changed to allow either a girl or a boy of the Duke and Duchess of Cambridge to be the next in line to the throne.
 In his first official interview after the birth, William described his newborn son as ‘a little rascal’ with a lion’s roar.

-Prince William and Catherine, Duchess of Cambridge also have Princess Charlotte and Prince Louis, born in April 2018.
+Prince William and Catherine, also have Princess Charlotte and Prince Louis, born in April 2018.

-The Duke of Cambridge’s full title is His Royal Highness The Duke of Cambridge KG KT.
+Before becoming The Duke of Cambridge his full title was His Royal Highness The Duke of Cambridge KG KT.